DUI DEFENSE ATTORNEYS

 What are the normal procedures involved in a DUI case?

 Traffic Stop and Field Sobriety Tests

 - The tests are the HGN (the officer has you follow a pen or another object with your eyes), the One-Legged Stand test, and the Walk-and-Turn Test.
 All three are designed to detect whether you are intoxicated.
-In other words, they are designed for you to fail.

 - As a Delaware driver, you have a right to refuse field sobriety, breath, and chemical tests.
 Like anything else, there are good and bad parts about refusing testing.